Guelph United FC

-Guelph United F.C. is a Canadian semi-professional soccer club based in Guelph, Ontario.
-The club includes men's and women's teams that play in League1 Ontario.
+Guelph United Football Club is a Canadian semi-professional soccer club based in Guelph, Ontario.
+The club includes men's and women's teams that play in the Ontario Premier League.
 Both teams initially played at the University of Guelph's Alumni Stadium, but moved to Centennial Bowl in 2023.
 The women's team was originally named Guelph Union before changing to match the men's team's name for the 2024 season, following their merger in January 2023.

 History

 Both the men's (Guelph United) and women's (then known as Guelph Union) teams were formed in 2020, joining League1 Ontario in 2021, initially under separate ownership groups, with both being affiliated with the Guelph Soccer Club.
 In January 2023, the club's merged under the same ownership group with Guelph United acquiring the Union, in a move to optimize operations and strengthen ties with the community.
 After continuing to play under the Union name for the 2023 season, the women's team rebranded to Guelph United ahead of 2024.